SAP-samples/cap-service-integration-codejam/exercises/11-associate-local-remote-entities/README.md

 }
 ```

-There's a new property in this (and all other) entities: `customer_ID`.
+There's a new property in this (and all other) entity objects returned in the entity set: `customer_ID`.

-> Of course, this is a new property, for the association, and the data in the CSV files that are used to seed the service don't contain any such associations, so the value for this property in each entity is `null`.
+> Of course, this is a new property, for the association, and the data in the CSV files that are used to seed the service don't contain any such associations, so the value for this property in each existing entity is `null`.

 👉 Now head on over to the service metadata at <http://localhost:4004/incidents/$metadata> and find the definition of the `Incidents` entity type as it appears in this EDMX format.
 It should look something like this: